RADAR

 Curator Isabella Lenzi

-The works gathered here question the divisions between art and craft, between creation and care, between knowing and making.
-From different geographies and genealogies, the participating artists bring ancestral and traditional knowledge to the center, reclaiming its symbolic, intellectual, and critical force.
-In all of them, the body, the landscape, and materiality—textile, organic, or ceramic—appear as sites of memory and resistance: territories where gestures, rhythms, and collective learnings are interwoven, preserved above all by women.
+The works gathered here challenge the divisions between art and craft, between creation and care, between knowledge and making.
+From different geographies and genealogies, the invited artists place ancestral and traditional knowledge at the center, asserting its symbolic, intellectual, and critical force.
+In all of them, the body, the landscape, and matter—textile, organic, pictorial, or ceramic—appear as places of memory and resistance: territories where gestures, rhythms, and collective learnings are woven together, preserved primarily by women.

 Within this framework, the participating artists propose distinct yet deeply resonant approaches.
 Sandra Monterroso, drawing from her Maya Q’eqchi’ heritage, works with organic materials, rituals, and actions that reactivate the memory of Indigenous peoples and their spiritual and political relationship with the land.
-Sonia Navarro explores textile languages and sewing and embroidery techniques as vehicles of cultural and affective knowledge, rereading artisanal traditions to expand the political and symbolic field.
-Paloma de la Cruz, in turn, combines her research on traditional architecture and design with manual knowledge historically associated with the feminine, creating ceramic–textile pieces that generate a dialogue between structure, ornament, body, and material, transforming notions of the domestic, the spiritual, and the performative.
+Sonia Navarro explores textile languages and sewing and embroidery techniques as vehicles of cultural and affective knowledge, rereading craft traditions to expand the field of the political and the symbolic.
+Paloma de la Cruz, in turn, combines her research on traditional architecture and design with manual knowledge historically associated with the feminine, generating pieces that fuse ceramics and textiles into a dialogue between structure, ornament, body, and matter—transforming notions of the domestic, the spiritual, and the performative.

-Through their works, these artists restore to the hands that transform earth and thread their central role in the construction of memory, knowledge, and collective imagination.
+Through their works, these artists return to the hands—and the bodies—that transform earth, fiber, matter, and images their central role in constructing memory, knowledge, and the collective imagination capable of generating other possible futures.

 Isabella Lenzi